SaladTechnologies/jupyterlab/README.md

 Networking: Enable, Port 8000, No Use Authentication

-Environment Variables, provide the corresponding environment variables based on your needs.
+Environment Variables # Provide the corresponding environment variables based on your needs.

 SaladCloud would take a few minutes to download the image to the selected node and run the container.
 Using the SaladCloud Console, you can determine whether the JupyterLab instance is ready to use.